 What is there to see in Dinan

-St. Catherine’s Tower is an essential step during your visit to Dinan.
+After your visit to the basilica of Saint-Saveur, going to St. Catherine’s Tower is an essential step.
 The stone tower was constructed in the 13th century.
-From the top enjoy a stunning view of the old port and surrounding nature.
+The tower measures 16 meters high from where you can enjoy a stunning view of the old port and surrounding nature.
 Only certain sections of the city ramparts remain intact.
 Luckily, the tower is located in a relatively well preserved area and even offers a glimpse into the town’s medieval history.

 Streets in Dinan